victoreeckh/Renewable_Energy_notes/pages/BIPV systems.md

 					- Due to power electronics converters
 - ### Research question and methodology
 	- #+BEGIN_QUOTE
-	  How is the total conversion efficiency
-	  affected by reducing the DC bus voltage and/or choosing a different PV technology?
+	  How is the total conversion efficiency affected by reducing the DC bus voltage and/or choosing a different PV technology?
 	  #+END_QUOTE
-	-
+		- Important design parameters: DC bus voltage level, PV technology -
 - Case study
 - Conclusions